Proto:Crash Twinsanity (PlayStation 2, Xbox)

-- Crash Twinsanity used to be called Crash Bandicoot Unlimited in PAL version of the demo.
-When the demo starts, you see some doors opening and the old logo appearing.
+- When the demo starts, you see some doors opening and the old logo appearing.
 This logo is different from Unlimited logo released in magazines and websites, in that the word "Unlimited" is in all caps.

-- The Iceberg Lab acts as a Warp Room in the demo.
+- The Iceberg Lab acts as a Warp Room in the demo, which makes things reminiscent of the classic games.
+You can walk around in the 2nd floor of the lab (the place where you fight the Ants in the final game).
 The difference is that all of the doors open in the demo and lead to different levels.